 It has been six years since the Amon Carter Museum of American Art mounted the exhibition Intimate Modernism.
 The show, for the first time, put the Fort Worth Circle under a national spotlight.
-The group were together just for a few years, near the end of 1940’s.
+The group was together just for a few years, near the end of 1940s.
 But their influence is long and their reach is far.

 Two artists from the Fort Worth Circle are taking the center stage at two museums in West Texas.
 A George Grammer exhibition is shown at the Old Jail Art Center.
 Some 40 miles away, his teacher Kelly Fearing, is part of the Altered State exhibition at the Grace Museum.

-Grammer, being about 10 years junior than the rest of the group, is the youngest of the Fort Worth Circle.
+Grammer, being about 10 years junior to the rest of the group, is the youngest of the Fort Worth Circle.
 After the death of Kelly Fearing in 2011, he became the sole survivor.
 The artist, who moved to New York City in 1957, has maintained his Texas connection ever since.
-A few years ago, he flew in to the annual Fort Worth collector show (which is the predecessor of the current Texas Art Expo show).
+A few years ago, he flew into the annual Fort Worth collector show (which is the predecessor of the current Texas Art Expo show).

 That is especially apparent at night.
 The dark canopy provides a common ground, above which artificial lights slice flattened space into geometric forms.
-They look reminiscent of Paul Klee’s grid design from the 1920’s.
-Klee was one of the artists whose art had a long lasting impact to the circle.
+They look reminiscent of Paul Klee’s grid design from the 1920s.
+Klee was one of the artists whose art had a long-lasting impact on the circle.
 On the hand other, such shapes are stacked or leaned against each other to accentuate the exaggerated proportion of pictures.
 No other artists within the Fort Worth Circle have such a strong propensity for high aspect ratio, either in the visual elements within or in canvases themselves.

 Grammer gives a brief but poetic account from his perspective for many paintings in the exhibition.
 For Moon Through a Winter Tree, acquired by San Antonio Art League in 1957, he wrote: